aryan68125/JAVA-Interview-based-programs/README.md

 #### Big O notation
 * This is the formal way to express the upper bound of an algorithm's running time.
 * Upper bound means for any given input this notation determine's longest amount of time an algorithm can take to complete.
+* Big O notation provides us with the worst case analysis of an algorithm.
 #### Big O notation order
 * O(1) - Constant time
 * O(log n) - Logarithmic time